rizo/onix/README.md

 ## Specifying an OCaml compiler package

-The list of stable OCaml package versions can be consulted at https://ocaml.org/p/ocaml.
+The list of OCaml package versions can be consulted at https://ocaml.org/p/ocaml.

 To pick a compiler version for the build environment, add the `ocaml` package to the `deps` field: